Returning to UNH

 The inconsistency between expectations and reality, plus the lack of interest on the part of family and friends (nobody seems to really care about all of your "when I was abroad" stories) may result in frustration, feelings of alienation, and mutual misunderstandings between study abroad students and their friends and family.
 Luckily, you can overcome reverse culture shock-here are some ideas:

-One of the best ways to combat reverse culture shock is to get involved with international education, by encouraging other UNH students to study abroad.
-We are always looking for students who want to help us with the promotion of study abroad; whether it’s a CIE Info Table in the MUB, a classroom or a residence hall presentation.
-Study Abroad Mentors also assist CIE with the Pre-departure Orientation towards the end of each semester by answering students’ questions about the specific location that they are about to depart for.
-Mentors also assist with the annual Study Abroad Fair early Spring, where UNH Managed, Exchange and Approved programs are highlighted for the UNH community.
-Are you interested in becoming a Study Abroad Mentor?
+One of the best ways to combat reverse culture shock is to get involved with international education, whether by encouraging other UNH students to study abroad or by organizing activities for study abroad alumni.
+To that end, CIE has instituted the CIE Global Ambassador Program: a program in which study abroad alumni act as peer mentors to students planning to study abroad, by giving them advice, talking about the country and program they studied in, discussing cultural and academic differences, etc. In addition, CIE Global Ambassadors help CIE with the promotion of study abroad; whether it’s a CIE Info Table in the MUB, a classroom or a residence hall presentation, distributing flyers, or putting on fun events.
+They also assist CIE with the Pre-departure Orientation towards the end of each semester by answering students’ questions about the specific location that they are about to depart for.
+CIE Global Ambassadors are also encouraged to organize events for study abroad alumni.
+Are you interested in becoming a CIE Global Ambassador?
 Great!
-Please contact Leonie Meijer in the CIE: Leo.Meijer@unh.edu or firstname.lastname@example.org.
+Please contact Leonie Meijer in the CIE: Leo.Meijer@unh.edu.

 Study Abroad Evaluation

 You spent plenty of time before you left reading study abroad student blogs and looking at photos of all these fantastic destinations.
 Now it’s your turn!
 Once you return to the U.S., CIE will send you a link to an online survey, asking you questions about your program, your experience and any tips you may have for future study abroad students.